Canner/vulcan-sql/README.md

 <details>
   <summary>2.
 Authorization</summary>

-  You can pass in user attributes to SQL to control the access.
+  You can pass in user attributes, to achieve user access control.
+We will build corresponding SQL on the fly.

   ```sql
   select